open-component-model/ocm/README.md

 More comprehensive examples can be taken from the [`components`](components) contained in this repository.
 [Here](components/helmdemo/README.md) a complete component build including a multi-arch image is done and finally packaged into a CTF archive which can be transported into an OCI repository.
 See the readme files for details.

-## GPG Public Key

-The authenticity of released packages that have been uploaded to public repositories can be verified using our GPG public key.
-You can find the key in the file [OCM-RELEASES-PUBLIC.gpg](./OCM-RELEASES-PUBLIC.gpg) in this repository.

 ## Contributing

 Code contributions, feature requests, bug reports, and help requests are very welcome.
 Please refer to the [Contributing Guide in the Community repository](https://github.com/open-component-model/community/blob/main/CONTRIBUTING.md) for more information on how to contribute to OCM.